Meat pie (Australia and New Zealand): Nutritional value

-The meats allowed by FSANZ to make up at least 25% of a meat pie are beef, buffalo, camel, deer, goat, hare, pig, poultry, rabbit and sheep.
+The meats allowed by FSANZ to make up at least 25% of a meat pie are beef, buffalo, camel, venison, goat, hare, pork, poultry, rabbit and sheep.
 Kangaroo meat, a leaner alternative, is also sometimes used.
 However, most pie manufacturers specify 'beef' in their ingredients list; typically, those using other types of meat will simply put 'meat' in the list instead.
 FSANZ requires that a meat pie must contain a minimum of 25% "meat flesh".
 Meat flesh includes the skeletal muscle of any slaughtered animal as well as any attached animal rind, fat, connective tissue, nerve, blood and blood vessels.
 Offal (such as brain, heart, kidney, liver, tongue, tripe) must be specified on the label.
-Wild animals ("slaughtered ... in the wild state") may not be used commercially.

 Awards

-The Great Aussie Meat Pie Contest
+The Great Aussie Pie Competition

-Started in 1990 and held annually since, the Great Aussie Pie Contest was created to find the best everyday commercially produced meat pie produced in Australia, to promote the higher quality pie production as well as attempting to increase media attention upon the foodstuff, the iconic meat pie often dwarfed by the omnipresent advertising of fast food chains.
+The annual Great Aussie Pie Competition began in 1989 to find commercially produced meat pie produced in Australia, to promote higher quality pie production, and to attempt to increase media attention upon the foodstuff, with the meat pie often dwarfed by the omnipresent advertising of fast food chains.

 The contest attracts various pie-makers from all over Australia; the pies for the contest are judged anonymously to avoid bias towards or against specific bakeries or states.
 Run in parallel to the main contest is one for gourmet pies, with categories for such fillings as chicken, seafood and even vegetarian pies.
 As well as the main prize, certificates of excellence are awarded for entries that reach set quality standards.
-The main award is highly coveted due to the greatly increased sales it generates, with many people travelling interstate to sample the winning pie.
+The main award is coveted due to the increased sales it generates, with many people travelling interstate to sample the winning pie.

 Bakels New Zealand Supreme Pie Awards

 In New Zealand an annual pie competition has been held since 1997.
-The Bakels New Zealand Supreme Pie Awards aims to recognise the best pie manufacturers in New Zealand, assisting them in producing award-winning pies and continuing to help foster and encourage developments within this category of baking.
+The Bakels New Zealand Supreme Pie Awards to recognises quality pie manufacturers in New Zealand, assisting them in producing award-winning pies and continuing to help foster and encourage developments within this category of baking.